Simply-Static/simply-static/readme.txt

 = Local development =

 Develop your site locally and only push the static exported website on a server.
-To ensure every thing works as expected I created a list of development tools that are completely supported:
+To ensure everything works as expected I created a list of development tools that are completely supported:

 * [LocalWP](https://localwp.com/)
 * [lando](https://docs.lando.dev/)